rl-institut/SimBA/docs/source/modes.rst

 Chained Modes
 -------------
-While the default mode of the ebus-toolbox is the simple simulation together with a report, modes can be chained together differently to achieve the desired results.
+While the default mode of the SimBA is the simple simulation together with a report, modes can be chained together differently to achieve the desired results.
 The chain of modes is defined in the config file (default: ebus_toolbox.cfg) under the keyword *mode*:

 ::

         mode = ["sim", "report"]

 This results in a simple simulation with a following report.
-To run a simulation the ebus-toolbox creates a schedule which contains all information about how the bus system is supposed to run.
+To run a simulation SimBA creates a schedule which contains all information about how the bus system is supposed to run.
 Some modes are allowed to mutate the schedule in some way, which makes chaining of modes especially useful.
 Their output describes the simulation outcome of this mutated schedule.
 An extended simple use case would be:

 ::